xinwenfu/VChat_CFG/README.md

         <img src="Images/ESAProp6.png">

     <!-- > [!NOTE] -->
-    > The VC++ compiler may not allocate objects in the order they appear, additionally it may insert extra padding to preserve boundaries.
+    > The VC++ compiler may not allocate objects in the order they appear.
+Additionally, it may insert extra padding to preserve boundaries.
 We can see the padding behavior of structures based on a [/Zp Documentation](https://learn.microsoft.com/en-us/cpp/build/reference/zp-struct-member-alignment?view=msvc-170)
     > ![Padding](Images/StructPacking.png)
-    > We can see that although our small buffer `buff` is 1 byte, due to padding there are 2 bytes between it and the function pointer.
-If we were to change the Struct Alignment to 1 byte `/Zp1` then they would be adjacent as shown below
+    > We can see that although our small buffer `buff` is 1 byte, due to padding, there are 2 bytes between it and the function pointer.
+If we were to change the Struct Alignment to 1 byte `/Zp1`, then they would be adjacent as shown below
     > ![alt text](Images/StructPacking2.png)

 5. Open the *Advanced* configuration window for the Linker `Linker -> Advanced`